fgaliens/Charon.Dns/README.md

 **Charon.Dns** is a DNS server with the ability to dynamically manage traffic routes on your Linux server.

+Charon.Dns.Lib library is based on the [kapetan/dns](https://github.com/kapetan/dns) library.

 ## The Problem

-Imagine you have two gateways:
+Imagine you have two gateways on host:
 - A default gateway
 - A VPN gateway

 You want most traffic to go through your default gateway, but all traffic to `example.com` should be routed through the VPN.
 Normally, you'd use `ip route add ...` to accomplish this.
-But what if `example.com` has multiple IP addresses that can change over time?
+But what if `example.com` has multiple IP addresses that can change over time or you need to route many sites?
 Manually managing these routes becomes impractical.

 ## The Solution